-If you have been seeking for effective ways to create a more meaningful life worth living, you’re in luck!
+If you have been seeking effective ways to create a more meaningful life worth living, you’re in luck!

-Here, I’m sharing a some practical tips that I’ve personally found helpful in becoming more mindful and instilling a more positive outlook on a daily basis. 🙂
+Here, I’m sharing some practical tips that I’ve personally found helpful in becoming more mindful and instilling a more positive outlook on a daily basis. 🙂

 1. Stop Looking for Validation from Others

 Our innate need for approval from others – be it our loved ones, boss, colleagues, or even strangers – often leads us to believe that we need to be impressive to be worthy.
 As a result, we tend to tell people what they want to hear instead of what we truly think and feel.

 The truth is, this need for external validation prevents us from connecting with our true selves and preventing us from living an authentic and fulfilling life with others.

 While it is always nice and comforting to receive approval from those we love and/or admire, it is crucial for us to learn to only seek validation from the one person whose opinion actually matters – ourselves.

 This means that we must learn to become our very own best friend and insist on standing our grounds – even if it means that we would have to stand alone sometimes.